GeorgesPaul/formfill/README.md

 4. Wait for the model to completely download and run.
 5. In Firefox in the address bar type "about:debugging#/runtime/this-firefox"
 6. In Firefox Click "Load Temporary Add-on..." and load "manifest.json" in the directory where you stored the files in this repository.
-7. In Firefox on the extension toolbar click on the icon for this extension (a white puzzle piece) and click "fill form" on a website with forms.
+7. In Firefox click "fill form" on a website with forms.

 # Screenie
 ![7b4685d4bdaae32809c1fe77e79f5b8a.png](./7b4685d4bdaae32809c1fe77e79f5b8a.png)